How to choose a swim school

-We know that choosing a swim school is a big decision for parents.
-Learning to swim should be a successful, happy and positive experience for children and parents alike.
+We know that choosing a swim school is a big decision.
+Learning to swim should be a successful, happy and positive experience.
 So what should you look for in a swim school?
 Well, every family is unique, and has different priorities.
 We passionately believe that all kids deserve the opportunity to learn to swim, so that’s why we’ve put together a handy guide to help you explore your options and make an informed choice.

 Children need an environment that is conducive to learning.
 When looking at a swim school, see if there are any possible distractions that may make learning to swim difficult.
 For example, some facilities have waterslides, wave pools and play areas for the general public, which can be very distracting.